 The Biochemistry course provides a fascinating insight into the mechanics of life and the molecules that enable cells to grow, divide and become complex living organisms.
-It is very practical and offers students the opportunity to undertake an independent project in their third year, which is not offered by all Biochemistry courses in the UK.
+With a strong focus on laboratory skills, the programme offers students the opportunity to undertake an independent project in their third year, which is not offered by all Biochemistry courses in the UK.
 The emphasis on the development of 'hands on' practical skills provides students with useful skills for their future careers.
 The unique Worcester science personal development planning (PDP) scheme is designed to support student personal and career development.